wali-khan7700/HTML-Projects/README.md

 Each project follows this pattern:
 Project-Name/
 ├── index.html # The main HTML file
-└── README.md # Short description of the project
+|── README.md # Short description of the project
+|-- style.css # Little bit of CSS if needed
 ---

 ## 🚀 Goals of this Repository